Want to know the benefits of doing STEM? Here are 9 reasons why EVERY teacher should incorporate STEM into their classroom instruction WEEKLY!

 What other opportunities do you have in your curriculum to create real-world solutions like this?
 These skills are vital for creating integrity, respect, and citizenship.

 9. Another great benefit of doing STEM is it builds students’ self-confidence.

 I love doing STEM in my regular education classroom.
 There are TONS of benefits to doing STEM with children of all abilities.
 When I taught inclusion, I loved seeing my students of all abilities shine!

 The students who had difficulty reading created some of the best marshmallow launchers.
-While students who had ADD or ADHD had some of the most creative sculptures.
-Our students who were autistic were some of the most detailed writers and held their group accountable.
+At the same time, students who had ADD or ADHD had some of the most creative sculptures.
+Our students who were autistic were some of the most detailed writers and held their groups accountable.
 Students who were gifted and talented were able to lead their groups in reading and math.